Cozumel Private Snorkel Tours – Should You Book it?

 The Best Reefs on a Cozumel Private Snorkel Tour

 Here’s what a good private snorkel tour will actually visit.
-Not every boat goes to every reef — ask before you book.
+Not every boat goes to every reef, so be sure clarify before you book.

 It’s more of a sandbar hangout than a reef, but it’s where everyone wants the photo.
 The catch: every boat in Cozumel goes here, so timing matters.
 A private captain can get you there at 8:30 AM before the group boats show up at 10.